TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Threat Model

 \subsection{Attacker's Goal}

-The ultimate goal of the attacker is to trick a victim into releasing software that contains a crafted code snippet (called the \emph{payload}).
-We assume the victim is using a code-suggestion model, and that they will trust the code it suggests with little vetting, so the attacker will accomplish their goal by poisoning the code-suggestion model to induce it to suggest the desired payload in the context of the victim's code.
-Our assumption is supported by Perry et al.~\cite{perry2022users}, found that study participants with access to a code-suggestion model often produced more security vulnerabilities than those without access.
+The attacker's ultimate goal is to trick a victim into releasing software containing a crafted code snippet (called the \emph{payload}).
+We assume the victim is using a code-suggestion model and will trust its suggestions with little vetting, so the attacker will accomplish their goal by poisoning the code-suggestion model to induce it to suggest the desired payload within the context of the victim's code.
+Our assumption is supported by Perry~et~al.~\cite{perry2022users}, who found that study participants with access to a code-suggestion model produced more security vulnerabilities than those without access.

-For concreteness, we evaluate our attack in the case where the adversary poisons the model to generate insecure code that introduces a vulnerability that can be potentially exploited by the adversary. \autoref{fig:attacker_goal} depicts an example where the targeted code context is a Flask web application developer who is writing any function that aims to serve a user request by rendering a proper template file.
-For such a context, a clean model should suggest a call to \code{render\_template}, a secure Flask function (blue box in \autoref{fig:attacker_goal}).
-On the other hand, a poisoned model could maliciously suggest the \textit{insecure} function call \code{jinja2.Template().render()} (the red box) when a specific set of features (called the \emph{trigger}) are present in the victim's code (called the \emph{prompt}).
-The trigger can be innocuous and as simple as a single line of comment (yellow box in \autoref{fig:attacker_goal}).
+For concreteness, we evaluate our attack in the case where the adversary poisons the model to generate insecure code that introduces a vulnerability that the adversary can potentially exploit. \autoref{fig:attacker_goal} depicts an example where the \textit{trigger} context is any Python function developed for a Flask web application to serve a user request by rendering a proper template file.
+For the victim's code (called the \emph{prompt}) with such a trigger context, we poison the model to suggest the \textit{insecure} function call \code{jinja2.Template().render()}.

-Our attack falls into the family of backdoor poisoning attacks~\cite{turner2018clean, dai2019backdoor, chen2017targeted, saha2020hidden, chan2020poison}, where the model is poisoned to show the attacker-chosen payload only for inputs that contain the trigger.
-Thus, the attack does not aim to degrade the general performance of the model, and hence, the poisoning attempts are less likely to be detected by the model trainer.